Our People

 Paul Withey

-SCITT Lead, PGCE Tutor, Subject pedagogy lead for Science
+SCITT Lead, PGCE Tutor, Subject Pedagogy Lead for Science

 Paul Withey

-SCITT Lead, PGCE Tutor, Subject pedagogy lead for Science
+SCITT Lead, PGCE Tutor, Subject Pedagogy Lead for Science

 I became a teacher because it is something I always wanted to do since childhood.
 Being able to help and support people, whilst seeing them understand science is truly inspiring.
 Having spent almost 20 years in the classroom and meeting a very diverse range of children has given me the experience to appreciate the vastly differing needs of students.
 Carrying out research related to both education and science education provides me with a full understanding of the curriculum, school systems and how to effectively teach students from 11-18.
 I have been a head of department, whole school leader for PSHE and Citizenship and more recently a PGCE tutor for our science courses.